 The Reducing Americans' Vulnerability to Ecstasy Act, or RAVE Act.
 Introduced on February 12, 2003, and referred to the Committee on the Judiciary and the Committee on Energy and Commerce.
-Except for title, identical to S. 226, below.
+Except for title, identical to S. 226/Biden, which was enacted as a miscellaneous provision of P.L.
+108-21 (see entry above).

-S. 226 (Biden)